ConnectBox/connectbox-pi/docs/deployment.md

 # Making a ConnectBox

 The ConnectBox runs on a few different devices, with a specific operating system for each.
 It requires Raspbian Lite for Raspberry Pi 3 and Raspberry Pi Zero W devices and Armbian for Orange Pi Zero and Pine64 devices.
-The ConnectBox is setup using Ansible and is performed using an ethernet connection to the device.
+The ConnectBox is setup using Ansible (a tool for deployment, configuration management and orchestration) and is performed using an ethernet connection to the device.

 # Terminology